RonyIt21/my-salary-breakdown/readMe.txt

 1. Year (past and future):

-Change app settings - tax year and supper rate.
-Also add more as needed.
+Change (or add more) app settings - tax year and/or supper rate.
+Also add more rules as needed.
-You can move rules hardcoded in a seperate store or database You can override virtual method within base class, if different calculation logic is required
+You can move rules hardcoded in a seperate store or database.

 2. Changes in existing rules
 All you need to do is locate corresponding year rules and amend those.
-You can easily addd more rules and stich it to calculator You can change whole deduction calculator alltogether with another implementation
+You can easily addd more rules and stich it to calculator.
+You can override virtual method within base class, if different calculation logic is required You can change whole deduction calculator alltogether with another implementation

 More?